getdokan/dokan/readme.txt

 A. Yes, Dokan is fully responsive.
 We take mobile first approach and it displays very well in mobile and tablet devices.
 We are using Twitter Bootstrap as a framework and it just works.

 = Q. Does it supports variable products? =
 A. The **Pro** version does!
-You can seller normal products, downloadable products and variable products with your own attributes.
+You can sell normal products, downloadable products, and variable products with your own attributes.

 = Q. Can each vendor customize his store? =
 A. Right now we have options for only changing the store banner page.
 We are working on a better customizable seller store page.